Philippines Airports Guide: Manila, Cebu, Davao & Other Major Gateways

 Francisco Bangoy International Airport has one massive passenger terminal that features Malay architectural design.
 This terminal houses 14 international and 14 domestic check-in counters and four passenger jet bridges.
 In addition, it also has two arrival halls for domestic and international passengers.
 Aside from the passenger terminal, Francisco Bangoy also has a dedicated cargo terminal.

 Destinations accessible from Davao Airport

-Davao Airport gives passengers access to notable attractions in the Davao region of Mindanao.
+Davao Airport gives passengers access to notable Davao tourist spots.
 These attractions include Mt.
 Apo (the tallest mountain in the Philippines), Samal Island, and the Philippine Eagle Center.
 Davao City, which is the third most prominent city in the Philippines, is only about 36KM away from Francisco Bangoy